Files

 Writes a value to a file at a specified path, creating directories if they don’t exist.

-: The path to the file (replaces "$" with the system path) (type: VAR).value
+path: The path to the file (replaces "$" with the system path) (type: VAR).value: The value to write (type: VAR).

 This example writes "Hello World" to "/system/files/data.txt".